IBCNServices/lab-kappa-docs/setup-windows.md

 Download the Zoom Client for Meetings from [https://zoom.us/download](https://zoom.us/download) and install it.

 When you start Zoom, login through "SSO", use the `ugent-be` domain and use your UGent email address.
 The first time you login, an account will be made for you automatically.
-For more instructions (only in Dutch) see [Zoom handleiding studenten](https://web.microsoftstream.com/video/2096e73b-f69b-4c84-b2da-a27e06da6d34?referrer=https:%2F%2Fonderwijstips.ugent.be%2Fnl%2Ftips%2Fzoom%2F).
+For more instructions (only in Dutch) see [Zoom handleiding studenten](https://web.microsoftstream.com/video/2096e73b-f69b-4c84-b2da-a27e06da6d34?referrer=https:%2F%2Fonderwijstips.ugent.be%2Fnl%2Ftips%2Fzoom%2F) (login using your UGent email).

 ## Microsoft Teams installation